 node --version

 If the first line points into ~/.nvm/versions/, an NVM-managed runtime is active in your shell.
-If it points to /usr/bin/node, you are using the Fedora or NodeSource package.
+If it points to /usr/bin/node, you are using a Fedora package such as nodejs24 or a NodeSource package such as nodejs.

 Fix Permission Denied During Global npm Install on Fedora